January 30, 2018 / How To

 This blog covers important tips for soldering on earrings posts.
 From the basics to more advanced, we cover every aspect of the process!

 Soldering earring posts can open you up to a whole new set of designs and creations.
 We’ll cover the basics of post soldering, with a step-by-step list.
-But we’ve got tips and strategies for those who are more advanced too.
+Try our post earring making kit to get started right away.
+We also cover tips and strategies for those who are more advanced too.
 We’re covering where to focus your heat, set up strategies, and working with multiples.
-SHOP EARRING POSTS >>

 The Basics of Soldering an Earring Post